 Healthy foods are unprocessed foods or minimally processed foods.

-Unprocessed foods are whole foods like fresh fruits and vegetables that go from farm to table.
+Unprocessed foods are whole foods like fresh produce such as fruits and vegetables.
+They go from farm to table.

-Most foods in the grocery store are processed to some extent.
+Most foods in the grocery store have some food processing, to some extent.
 The difference between processed and minimally processed food is processed foods may have ingredients like fat, salt and sugar added to them.

 Minimally processed foods make up a huge part of our food system.
 They’re convenient, have a longer shelf life and can make your prep in the kitchen much easier (and faster!).